4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/02.1-Access_and_retrieve/README.md

 # `02.1` Access and Retrieve

 Arrays are part of every programming language.
-They are the way to go when you want to have a "list of elements."
+They are the way to go when you want to have a "list of elements".

 For example, we could have an array that stores the days of the week: